joolstorrentecalo/gitlab-foss/doc/user/project/protected_branches.md

 Prerequisites:

-- You must have the Owner role for the group.
+- You must have the Owner role in the group.

 To protect a branch for all the projects in a group: